grach0v/Action-Prior-Alignment/README.md

     uv run python -m gdown "https://drive.google.com/uc?id=1hd0G8LN6tRpi4742XOTEisbTXNZ-1jmk" -O models/graspnet_new/checkpoint-rs.tar
     ```
 - Use `uv run` for any manual Python commands to ensure the local packages (like `helpers/`) resolve correctly.
+- The `pointnet2` and `knn` setup scripts import `torch` at build time; `uv` uses build isolation by default, so if you see `ModuleNotFoundError: No module named 'torch'`, re-run with `--no-build-isolation` (as shown above) after installing torch into the venv.
+- Editable installs are not supported for `pointnet2`/`knn` because they build binary extensions into a package directory that doesn't exist in source; use `pip install .` for those two.
+- If you see `ModuleNotFoundError: No module named 'models.graspnet_new.graspnet_baseline'`, make sure the GraspNet repo is cloned into `models/graspnet_new` (the wrapper loads it directly from that path).
 - The GraspNet PointNet2 ops are CUDA-only; make sure a CUDA-capable GPU/driver is visible when running tests or training.

 ###  Installation (legacy conda)